Nour-MK/The-Bot-of-Minor-Inconvenience/README.md

 - Regenerate your bot token if it gets compromised
 - Only give the bot the minimum required permissions

+## Disclaimer

+Patrick Star © Nickelodeon.
+This project is a fan-made, non-commercial work and claims no ownership over this asset.
+Used here for illustrative purposes only.
+No copyright infringement intended.
+All rights to the original character belong to their respective owners.

 ## Acknowledgements
 Shoutout to [@M-Alshamsi](https://github.com/M-Alshamsi) for the inspiration. <br> My passion for annoying you has fueled the completion of this project. 🎉